HKVCA Web Help:

 Hong Kong War Diary - Author Tony Banham's web site and blog.

 The Memory Project - Digital Archive, featuring interviews with Hong Kong Veterans.
+(Once you've arrived on the home page, search for "hong kong".)
 Quote from the web site: "

 Researching FEPOW History - Established in 2005 with the aim of organising biennial conferences to aid those who are researching the experiences of ex-Far Eastern prisoners of war or civilian internees.